 COMMEMORATING VICTIMS OF DOMESTIC VIOLENCE

-Each year DVSN honors all Massachusetts residents whose lives were lost
+DVSN honors all Massachusetts residents whose lives were lost

 to domestic violence over the past year.

-From September 2020 to August 2021, there were sixteen deaths in MA.
+From October 1, 2021 to September 30, 2022, there were twenty-four deaths in MA.

 Hear their stories as we light a virtual candle in memory of each individual.

-The video below is a recording of the live virtual event held on November 18, 2021.
+The video below is a recording of the live virtual event held on October 27, 2022.